 Kibale Forest National Park is a must-visit destination in Africa for those looking to witness chimpanzees in their natural habitat.
 Located in western Uganda, the park spans across four districts including Kabarole, Kyenjonjo, Kamwenge, and Kyegegwa.
 This tropical forest is a haven for a variety of forest wildlife, including 1500 chimpanzees, bird species, tree species, reptiles, monkeys, butterflies, mammals, and other wildlife.

 The park is approximately 4-5 hours drive from Kampala or Entebbe, and it is well known for its primate tourism and cultural experiences.
-Visiting the chimpanzees is the biggest attraction of Kibale forest national park, with chimpanzee trekking and habituation being the most popular activities.
+Visiting the chimpanzees is the biggest attraction of Kibale forest national park, with chimpanzee trekking and chimpanzee habituation being the most popular activities.
 Managed by the Uganda Wildlife Authority, chimpanzee permits are essential in determining the length of time you will spend with the chimpanzees.

-At Trek Africa Tours, we offer tailored chimpanzee safaris to Kibale forest national park, providing travelers with adequate information on chimpanzee permits, trekking, habituation, and alternative activities in the park.
+At Trek Africa Expeditions, we offer tailored chimpanzee safaris to Kibale forest national park, providing travelers with adequate information on chimpanzee permits, trekking, habituation, and alternative activities in the park.
 Let us help you create a memorable experience on your chimpanzee safari to Kibale National Park.

 If you’re planning a visit to Kibale Forest National Park, one of the key activities you’re likely interested in is seeing the chimpanzees in their natural habitat.
 But how much time can you spend with them?